 Congratulations to all of us!”

-Incidentally, the author of this Valedictory Address was also named as the Alumnus of the Year and was confered the Special Achievement/Academic Excellence Award in his field!
+Incidentally, the author of this Valedictory Address was also named as the Alumnus of the Year and was conferred the Special Achievement/Academic Excellence Award in his field!

 Almighty God, Thank you so much!